phax/ph-jaxb-plugin/README.md

 # News and noteworthy

+* v2.3.1.3 - work in progress
+    * Integrated `ph-ubl-value` from ph-ubl as as `ph-value-extender` into this project.
 * v2.3.1.2 - 2018-12-01
     * Added creation of bean validaton `@Valid` annotation.
 Cascading bean validation now works properly.
 * v2.3.1.1 - 2018-11-22